ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.myvbus/README.md

 ## ioBroker Adapter for Resol VBus

-This ioBroker Adapter connects to various VBus-based devices via resol-vbus, a JavaScript library for processing RESOL VBus data provided by Daniel Wippermann.
+This adapter connects ioBroker to various VBus-based devices using resol-vbus, a JavaScript library for the acquisition of RESOL VBus data, provided by Daniel Wippermann.

 <https://github.com/danielwippermann/resol-vbus>

 <https://www.npmjs.com/package/resol-vbus>

 ## Features

-* Provides access to various RESOL(R) VBus(R) devices using DL3 or DL2 dataloggers, KM2 communication module, VBus/LAN interface adapter or Serial/LAN Gateways locally over TCP/IP.
-Device access using VBus/USB interface adapter or DLx/KMx via VBus.net(R) is also supported.
+* Enables reading of the measurement data from various RESOL(R) VBus(R) devices - preferably solar and system controllers from the DeltaSol(R) series including built-in heat quantity meters (HQM) - using DL3 or DL2 data loggers, KM2 communication modules, VBus/LAN interface adapters or serial/LAN gateways locally via TCP/IP.
+* Device access using the VBus/USB serial interface adapter or via VBus.net(R) using DLx/KMx is also supported.
 * Processes live VBus data streams and makes them available as ioBroker states.
 * Values are updated with a configurable cycle time.
+* Reading or setting the VBus device configuration parameters is not supported.
+The tools provided by Resol should be used for this, e.g. via VBus.net or the parameterization tool RPT.
+* Reading DL3 channel 0 (sensors directly connected to the DL3 device) is not supported due to limitations of the DL3 interface.

+## Configuration hints

+* The default setting for the connection type is VBus/USB, but it must be explicitly selected even for VBus/USB, otherwise no connection will be established.
+* The correct settings for direct LAN access for VBus/LAN, DL3, DL2, KM2 are:
+  * Connection type: VBus/LAN or KM2 or DL2 or DL3
+  * Connection identifier: IP address or FullyQualifiedHostName (e.g. host1.example.com)
+  * VBus password: YourVBusPassword (default: vbus)
+  * Connection port: Default setting 7053 should not be changed
+  * DL3 channel: Only relevant for DL3 (values 1-6, channel 0 cannot be read out)
+  * Update interval: time between updates of the recorded values (default 30s)
+* The correct settings for the DL3, DL2, KM2 access via VBus.net are:
+  * Connection type: DL3 or DL2 or KM2
+  * Connection identifier: vbus.net (or vbus.io) - both without http:// and Via identifier!
+  * Connection port: Default setting 7053 should not be changed
+  * VBus password: YourVBusPassword (default: vbus)
+  * DL3 channel: Only relevant for DL3 (values: 1-6, channel 0 cannot be read out)
+  * Via identifier: d1234567890 - without http:// before or .vbus.io behind
+  * Update interval: time between the update of the recorded values (default 30s)

 ## Changelog

+### 0.0.3

+* (pdbjjens) alpha 3 release tested with DL3 over local LAN and VBus.net and DeltaSol SLT (0x1001) incl.
+HQM (0x1011)

+### 0.0.2

+* (pdbjjens) alpha 2 release tested with VBus/LAN, KM2, VBus.net and DeltaSol E (0x7721 & 0x7722), DeltaSol M (0x7311 & 0x716), DeltaSol CS Plus (0x2211), Oventrop RQXXL (0x7541)

 ### 0.0.1